kingdee60/project_1/README.md

 ### Problem Statement

 Today as Baby Boomers continue to leave the American workforce, millions of people are now faced with the high cost of medical care and prescription drugs on a fixed income.
 There are many accounts where Americans have been forced with a decision to either replenish their medical prescriptions or pay their household bills.
-Millions of dollars are spent as a result of recalls and prescription drug changes.
+In addition, millions of dollars are spent as a result of recalls and prescription drug changes.
 Opportunities exist to improve:

 * `Physicians` awareness of recalls and the need for prescription drug changes for their patients
 * `Consumer` awareness and notification of recalls specific to their medical condition and prescription